gnaudio/windows-info/README.md

 # windows-info
-Collection of tips and trics for handling Jabra devices on Windows.
+Collection of tips and tricks for handling Jabra devices on Windows.